On Baker type lower bounds for linear forms: Introduction

-Here we note that the constants $\delta_1,\delta_2,\delta_3$ in Baker's work (\ref{Bakerresult}) are not explicitly given.
+Here we note that the constants $\delta_1,\delta_2,\delta_3$ in Baker's work \cite{BAKER} are not explicitly given.
 Mahler \cite{MAHLER} made Baker's result completely explicit.

-There are works, where the authors prove Baker type lower bounds for certain collection of numbers, say, values of functions belonging to class of $E$-, $G$- or $q$-hypergeometric functions evaluated at rational points.
-Usually the method is involved with a first or second kind Pad\'e-approximation construction of certain auxliary functions.
-The construction of a corresponding linear form (one auxliary function) or simultaneous linear forms (several auxliary functions) may be explicit or given by Siegel's lemma.
-For definition of Siegel's $E$- and $G$-functions we refer to \cite{FELDMAN}.
-The series
+There are many subsequent works, where the authors prove Baker type lower bounds for values of functions belonging usually to a class of Siegel's $E$- or $G$-functions or $q$-hypergeometric functions evaluated at rational points, see e.g. \cite{FELDMAN1}, \cite{FELDMAN3}, \cite{VAAZUD} and \cite{ZUDILIN}.
+For a more comprehensive list of references, see \cite{FELDMAN3}.
+In the above mentioned works Siegel's lemma is a standard tool for producing a first or second kind Pad\'e-approximation construction of certain auxiliary functions.
+These constructions correspond to one linear form (one auxiliary function) or simultaneous linear forms (several auxiliary functions).